scikit-hep/uproot3/README.rst

     # [5, inf]            0 |                                                        |
     #                       +--------------------------------------------------------+

-But it is particularly useful that uproot recognizes `Numpy histograms <https://docs.scipy.org/doc/numpy/reference/generated/numpy.histogram.html>`__, which may have come from other libraries.
+But it is particularly useful that Uproot recognizes `Numpy histograms <https://docs.scipy.org/doc/numpy/reference/generated/numpy.histogram.html>`__, which may have come from other libraries.